 WORKSHOPS & EVENTS DURING COVID-19

-Thank you for your continued support and cooperation as we adapt and ensure that our staff, auiences and volunteers are safe.
-We have developed the online elements of our programme, and will be responding to the changing guidance as we begin to programme new events.
+Thank you for your continued support and cooperation as we adapt and ensure that our staff, audiences and volunteers are safe.
+We have developed the online elements of our programme, and will be responding to the latest guidance as we begin to programme new events.
 Sign up for our newsletter and follow us on Facebook, Twitter and Instagram for the latest news.
 If you have any questions please get in touch.

 Ecological Workshops with Vincent Walsh